rajat10cube/Voice-Based-Smart-Photo-Album/README.md

 ## DESCRIPTION:

-This assignment has eight components:
+This project had eight components:

 **1. Launch an ElasticSearch instance:**